More Info In The 2024 FAQ

 You must have a valid, non-expired, government-issued ID that matches your name on the will call list at Gate.
 We are no longer processing tickets by number.
 Matching Name + ID = Entry to Mosaic Experiment.

-*Children and minors under the age of 18 must be accompanied by a parent or legal guardian above the age of 21 registered in the same Brown Paper Tickets purchase as the child or minor’s ticket.
+*Minors (under the age of 18) must be accompanied by a parent or legal guardian above the age of 21 registered in the same Brown Paper Tickets purchase as the minor’s ticket.

 THERE ARE NO GATE SALES.
 Tickets must be purchased online prior to the deadline on the ticketing page or before tickets have sold out, whichever comes first.
 If you show up and your ID does not match a name on the ticket list, you will be turned away.

-Upon entering the grounds, you will be asked for a valid, unexpired, government issued ID to gain admission.
+Upon entering the grounds, you will be asked for a valid, unexpired, government-issued ID to gain admission.
 We are no longer processing tickets by number.
 Matching Name + ID = Entry to Mosaic Experiment.
-All tickets are will-call this year.

 If you have any questions about ID matching or dead names, please email gate@mosaicexperiment.com.